Surviving in VUCA times: Bank on Learning and Agility!

 We also need to adapt and renovate on the lines we think about strategy and implementation.
 The old school set the goal – plan – execute the approved plan doesn’t work anymore.
 We need to adopt a ‘context-mindful’ framework that embraces situational awareness.

-As organizations are continuously changing, growing, shifting, restructuring, downsizing, bringing new leadership onboard and acquiring new people and resources while frequently investing in new and advanced technologies, a continuous learning platform like Disprz could be the most decisive factor in keeping employees learning agile and blending learning into daily work for enhanced business productivity on daily basis.
+As organizations are continuously changing, growing, shifting, restructuring, downsizing, bringing new leadership onboard and acquiring new people and resources while frequently investing in new and advanced technologies, a continuous learning & development platform that fosters lifelong learning culture could be the most decisive factor in keeping employees learning agile and blending learning into daily work for enhanced business productivity on a daily basis.